What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 The word cenote is pronounced “say-no-ta” and derives from the Mayan word dz’onot which means cavern with water.

 This is because the entire Yucatan Peninsula is almost entirely made of limestone.
-As limestone allows water to pass through it this means that there are almost no rivers or lakes in the Yucatan.
+Limestone allows water to pass through so there are almost no rivers or lakes in the Yucatan.

-No exact number has been stated but it seems to be more than 6.000 of them!
+No exact number has been stated but apparently at least 6.000!
 If you ever take a flight from Cancun to Mexico City you can see them scattered all through the jungle if you have a window seat.

-You will find most cenotes in Mexico in the Yucatan so don’t miss out on exploring at least a few while you are there.
-You can start by visiting the best cenotes between Playa del Carmen and Tulum and in Coba.
+You will find most cenotes in Mexico in the Yucatan so don’t miss out on exploring at least a few of them.
+Start by visiting the best cenotes between Playa del Carmen and Tulum and in Coba.

-Sacrifices were made for the gods the Maya believed in to receive good harvests, protection or rain.
-The Mayans believed cenotes to be the entrance to Xibalba, meaning the underworld, where the Mayan gods would visit.
+Sacrifices were made for the gods the Maya believed in to receive good harvests, protection, or rain.
+The Mayans believed cenotes to be the entrance to Xibalba, meaning the underworld, where the Mayan gods visited.
 Cenotes were therefore very important places for the Mayans and their culture.

 One of the alternate names of Cenote Sac Actun (which is an awesome cenote to visit near Tulum) is Cenote Pet Cemetary.
 This is because lots of animal bones were found in the caves there.